 For cooking, there’s a fire pit, a Sun Oven, and a wood burning stove.
 Believe it or not, Donna doesn’t use a microwave oven.
 It hasn’t been part of her kitchen routine for 15-20 years.
 Her focus is on making and eating wholesome, healthful food.

 Seasons must be taken into consideration because, without air conditioning, Donna doesn’t want to do anything in the kitchen that will heat the house in the summer months.
 On the other hand, the oven is on more in winter because it adds needed heat.
 That’s how our ancestors had to plan and conduct their activities, isn’t it?

-All their chickens were killed by predators last fall, but they plan to get more.
+All their chickens were killed by predators a few months before our chat, but they planned to get more.
 Gardening consists primarily of a number of herbs and perennial plants, including berries, grapes and apple trees.